 For all years of the projection period, tax contributions are given an exposure of 0.519, taxation of benefits are given an exposure of 0.625, railroad interchange is given an exposure of 0.583, and administrative expenses are given an exposure of 0.5.
 For scheduled benefits, separate OASI and DI exposures are determined through a side model.
 The exposure, ben_exp(yr), is larger than 0.5 in the early years of the projection period for both trust funds, whereas in later years OASI benefit exposures fall below 0.5 with DI remaining above 0.5.
 The reason is that in the past, benefits were always paid on the 3rd of each month.
 Now benefits are paid out throughout the month, based on the birth date of the beneficiary.
 The reason for the differences between trust funds is that benefits are paid on the third of the month (exempting check cycling9) for a higher proportion of DI beneficiaries due primarily to (1) concurrent receipt of SSI benefits, or (2) state payment of Medicare premiums.
-The average assets held by the trust funds for a given year is estimated by the formula vii.
-Equations 4.3.7, 4.3.8 and 4.3.9 - Annual Values
+The average assets held by the trust funds for a given year is estimated by the formula

-$$avg_assets(tf, yr) = ASSETS{BOY}(tf, yr) + 0.519 \times CONTRB(tf, yr) + 0.625 \times TAXBEN(tf, yr) - ben_exp(tf, yr) \times BEN(tf, yr) - 0.583 \times RR(tf, yr) - 0.5 \times ADM(tf, yr).$$
+$$avg_assets(tf,yr) = ASSETS{BOY}(tf,yr) + 0.519 \times CONTRB(tf,yr) \\ + 0.625 \times TAXBEN(tf,yr) - ben_exp(tf,yr) \times BEN(tf,yr) \\ - 0.58\overline{3} \times RR(tf,yr) - 0.5 \times ADM(tf,yr).$$